holds the rocky reef ledge zones

 Main Threats

 Commercial and recreational overfishing are primary threats.
 Decades of pressure have hammered numbers.
-Habitat loss from bottom trawling damaging rocky reefs also impacts populations significantly across range.
+Habitat loss from bottom trawling damaging rocky reefs also impacts populations significantly.

 Population

 At Risk - Declining.
 Classic Kiwi fish and chips fish is in trouble.
 Decades of commercial and recreational pressure have hammered numbers.
-Big knobby-head breeding fish are now a rare catch in waters.
+Big knobby-head breeding fish are now a rare catch.

 Conservation Status